nickbrandt/gitlab-ui/components/base/button/button.md

 #### Legacy implementation

-We are implemeting a new button component in https://gitlab.com/gitlab-org/gitlab-ui/tree/master/components/base/new_button that conforms with Pajamas design specs.
+We are implementing a new button component in https://gitlab.com/gitlab-org/gitlab-ui/tree/master/components/base/new_button that conforms with Pajamas design specs.
 We decided to create a new component to avoid introducing inadvertent side effects in the gitlab product while implementing a button that follows the design specs.
 Once the new button component is finished, we’ll replace this legacy implementation with aforementioned one.